International Women's Day Celebration - Break the Bias

 • New opportunities and upskill women to increase female participation and retain more female talent.

-• The “think manager-think male” perspective must change, and the impression of just the women’s token presence should not be regarded as a good step towards gender equality.
+• The “think manager-think male” perspective must change, and the impression of just the women’s token presence should not be regarded as a good step toward gender equality.

 • Raising self-esteem and self-confidence of women.